Macrometacorp/docs/docs/cep/reference/functions.md

 ### length (Window)

-A sliding length window that holds the last `window.length` events at a given time, and gets updated for each arrival and expiry.
+A sliding length window that holds the last `window.length` events at a given time, and gets updated for each arrival and expiration.

 Syntax